Clay246/Animations/README.md

 ## USEFUL TIPS:

-- Transitions can be instantiated in a list using the "for i in range()" command.
+- Transitions can be instantiated in a list using the `for i in range()` command.
 They can then be accessed for the transitions.
-- Plots can be created in a list, but they must be followed by "[0]".
-For example, "for i in range(10):" can be used for iteration, and then "lines.append(ax.plot(x, y)[0])" to create the list "lines" with 10 lines created.
+- Plots can be created in a list, but they must be followed by `[0]`.
+For example, `for i in range(10):` can be used for iteration, and then `lines.append(ax.plot(x, y)[0])` to create the list "lines" with 10 lines created.